guillermooo/sublime-undocs/source/conventions.rst

 .. _Sublime Text: http://www.sublimetext.com

-Before you continue reading the material contained in this guide, we encourage you to take a look at the :doc:`basic_concepts` section.
+Before you continue, we encourage you to read through the :doc:`basic_concepts` section.

 Happy learning!